 Borough Market is London’s most famous food market year-round, but there’s no better time than the summer to stuff your face with as much food as possible.

-They’ve also got special pop-up restaurants and cooking demonstrations going on frequently.
+They’ve also got special pop-up restaurants and cooking demonstrations going on frequently, making them one of the best street food markets in London.

 5. London Lidos

-For a city that’s covered in rain a good portion of the time, it’s surprising how many outdoor swimming pools can be found.
+For a city that’s covered in rain a good portion of the time, it’s surprising how many outdoor swimming pools can be found in August in London.

 It might not be on the top of every tourist’s list, but if you’re in London for awhile or a study abroad student in London here for the summer, it’s something to take advantage of.